tammyk7/auction-mvc/java/hydra-training-modules/Module_1_Distributed_system_basics/Module 1.md

 ## UDP

-[UDP (User Datagram Protocol)](https://en.wikipedia.org/wiki/User_Datagram_Protocol), is a internet protocol.
+[UDP (User Datagram Protocol)](https://en.wikipedia.org/wiki/User_Datagram_Protocol), is an internet protocol.
 It is used for sending messages, or datagrams, over a network.

 - UDP is a connectionless protocol, meaning that it does not establish a connection before sending data.
 - It simply sends the data out without ensuring that it reaches its destination, or the order in which it is received.